Reporting

 Row Reports

-With Row Reports, you can aggregate row information from multiple sheets.
+With row reports, you can aggregate row information from multiple sheets.
 For example, you can create a report to see all your high-priority incomplete tasks pulled from multiple sheets.

 Sheet Summary Reports

-With Sheet Summary Reports, you can display summary data from multiple sheets.
+With sheet summary reports, you can display summary data from multiple sheets.
 Sheet summary reports are a great way to get a high-level overview of multiple projects or to highlight portfolio-level metrics in a dashboard.

 Build a row report